Generic

 The safest way is to disable DTDs completely

-For detailed XXE prevention guidance, check the OWASP Cheatsheet
+For detailed XXE prevention guidance, check the

 CSRF - Cross-Site Request forgery

-For stateful software use the synchronizer token pattern
+For stateful software use the

-For stateless software use double submit cookies
+For stateless software use

-For API-driven sites that don't use
+For API-driven sites that don't use <form>

-Consider implementing user interaction based protection for highly sensitive operations
+Consider implementing for highly sensitive operations

 Do NOT use GET requests for state changing operations